Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What annual property taxes should I expect in Bali in 2026?

-Annual property taxes in Bali typically represent about 0.05% to 0.3% of the assessed value, and importantly, this assessed value is often significantly lower than actual market value, which keeps the effective tax burden quite modest by international standards.
+Annual property taxes in Bali typically represent about 0.05% to 0.3% of the property's assessed value, and the assessed value is usually significantly lower than the actual market price, which is why the dollar amounts feel small compared to what property owners in Europe or North America are used to paying.

 You can find the list of all property taxes, costs and fees when buying in Bali here.